ArrowM/Queue-Bot/README.md

 `/schedule` - Add/Delete/List scheduled commands
 `/shuffle` - Shuffle a queue
 `/size` - Get/Set size limit of a queue
+`/target` - Get/Set voice queue target channels
-`/timestamps` - Get/Set whether to display timestamps next to users `/to-me` - Pull user(s) from a voice queue to you and display their name(s)
+`/timestamps` - Get/Set whether to display timestamps next to users
+`/to-me` - Pull user(s) from a voice queue to you and display their name(s)
+`/unmute` - Get/Set whether users are unmuted when they are pulled from a queue
 `/whitelist` - Add/Delete/List/Clear users or roles from a queue whitelist

 **Bot Management**
-`/altprefix` - Enable or disable alternate prefix `!`
 `/mode` - Get/Set display mode
 `/notifications` - Get/Set notification status (on = DM users when they are pulled out. off = no DMS) `/permission` - Add/Delete/List/Clear users and roles with bot permissions